Last Updated on

 Imagine a pup with short legs, floppy ears, and a fluffy tail, bouncing around your house.
 The thought brings a smile to my face.

 Their height and weight depend on the type of Poodle they were bred from.
-They are 8 – 15 inches (20 cm – 38 cm) tall, and they’re weight ranges between 7 – 20 pounds (3 kg – 9 kg).
+As mentioned above they are 8 – 15 inches (20 cm – 38 cm) tall, and they’re weight ranges between 9.9 – 16 pounds (4.4 kg – 7.2 kg).

 Havapoos should be done growing by the time they are one year old.